 How often should tyres be replaced?

-In the UK, as well as most of Europe, the legal tread depth for summer tyres if 1.6mm.
-This is the length that must be present between the height of the wear bars and the level of the tread wear index (TWI).
+In the UK (as well as most of Europe) the legal tread depth for summer tyres is 1.6mm.
+This is the minimum length between the height of the wear bars and the level of the tread wear index (TWI).

-The thickenings in the grooves, situated at several places on the tyre perimeter, are the wear indicators.
+The thickenings in the grooves on the tyre perimeter are called “wear indicators.”
 They are found on the borderline between the tread and the side of the tyre.

-If a tyre reaches such a wear level, it should be replaced immediately, as its further use is illegal.
+If a tyre reaches such a wear level, it should be replaced immediately - its further use is illegal.
 In the case of a roadside inspection, the driver can be fined and the police may even retain the vehicle registration certificate.

 This depends how much you drive every year.
-With an average mileage of around 30,000 miles a year, tyres may need to replaced on a yearly basis.
-However, how many miles a tyre will ultimately last depends on a large range of factors, including:
+With an average mileage of around 30,000 miles a year, tyres may need to be replaced on a yearly basis.
+However, how many miles a tyre will ultimately lasts depends on a large range of factors, including:

 How often should winter tyres be replaced?

 The compounds used in winter tyres are usually characterised by a lower wear resistance than summer variants.
 As a result, the mileage from a winter model can often be 15-30% shorter than traditional summer tyres.
 This distance can be shortened even further if such tyres are used at temperatures higher than 10 degrees Celsius.